 - AA: an alphanumeric code for the global reporting package.
 For Solvency II reporting it is either regular S (for regular Solvency II) or SR (for ring-fenced funds).
 For the Pension Funds the dedicated code is PF.
-For the Pan-European Personal Pension Products KID the dedicated code is PEP, while for PEPP PR it is PP. Financial Conglomerates templates use FC code instead.
-Other frameworks like the Solvency II ECB add-ons, Pension Funds ECB add-ons or Special Purpose Vehicles (SPVs) have different prefixes: - SE for the Solvency II templates extended to meet the ECB add-on reporting requirements, - $\circ~$ E for the ECB add-on specific templates added on top of the Solvency II reporting requirements, - SPV for the Special Purpose Vehicles specific templates, - PFE for the Pension Funds templates extended to meet the ECB add-on reporting requirements,
+For the Pan-European Personal Pension Products KID the dedicated code is PEP, while for PEPP PR it is PP. Other frameworks like the Solvency II ECB add-ons, Pension Funds ECB add-ons or Special Purpose Vehicles (SPVs) have different prefixes: - SE for the Solvency II templates extended to meet the ECB add-on reporting requirements, - E for the ECB add-on specific templates added on top of the Solvency II reporting requirements, - o SPV for the Special Purpose Vehicles specific templates, - PFE for the Pension Funds templates extended to meet the ECB add-on reporting requirements, - EP for the ECB add-on specific templates added on top of the Pension Funds reporting requirements, - T, PT, PET for Technical Tables which are not part of a specific business regulation (applicable to Solvency II, Pension Finds and PEPP KID and PR frameworks respectively)15.